Sarpanch kills his wife with VDC rifle in Rajouri: Police

-Jammu: A Sarpanch and a Village Defense Committee (VDC) member killed his wife by shooting her with 303 rifle in Patrara in Rajoiuri district, officials said on Thursday.
+Jammu: A Sarpanch killed his wife by shooting her with 303 rifle of a Village Defense Committee (VDC) member in Patrara in Rajoiuri district, officials said on Thursday.

 On this information, he said, a case (FIR No 63/2023) under section 307/323 IPC and 30 Indian Arms Act was registered.

-Also Police team rushed to the spot and collected all relevant evidences and arrested the accused Sarpanch Yashpal from Patrara.
+A police team rushed to the spot and collected all relevant evidence and arrested the accused Sarpanch Yashpal from Patrara.

 “The weapon of offence also stands recovered and seized.”

-Later injured woman succumbed to her injuries in GMC Jammu with which police has now added offence in Section 302 IPC (murder) in the instant cas.
+Later the injured woman succumbed to her injuries in GMC Jammu with which police has now added offence in Section 302 IPC (murder) in the instant case.